terraform-google-modules/terraform-google-vpc-service-controls/examples/simple_example_access_level/README.md

 1. Make sure you've gone through the root [Requirement Section](../../#requirements)
 2. Select 2 projects in your organization that will part of 2 different regular service perimeters.
 3. Enable the BigQuery API on both projects
+4. Copy your credentials.json key in this directory.
+(Warning: this repo already has .gitignore configure to not track credentials.json files.
+If you are copying this example in a different repo, make sure to configure your .gitignore in the same fashion.)

 [^]: (autogen_docs_start)